iminashi/Rocksmith2014.NET/README.md

 Contains various types and functions used by the other libraries.
 Also has functionality for reading and writing profile files.

-### XML

-For reading, editing and writing XML files.
-Originally created for [DDC Improver](https://github.com/iminashi/DDCImprover).

-### SNG

-For reading and writing SNG files.

 ### Conversion

 Contains functionality for converting XML to SNG and vice versa.

+### DD

+Contains functionality for generating dynamic difficulty levels.

+### DD.Model

+A machine learning model for predicting level counts.
+Created with ML.NET model builder.

+### DLCProject

+Contains the Arrangement and DLCProject types and also miscellaneous functionality needed for creating CDLC (Wwise and DDS conversion, showlight generation, etc.).

 ### PSARC

 For opening and creating PSARC archives.

+### SNG

+For reading and writing SNG files.

+### XML

+For reading, editing and writing XML files.
+Originally created for [DDC Improver](https://github.com/iminashi/DDCImprover).

-### DLCProject
+### XML.Processing

-Contains the Arrangement and DLCProject types and also miscellaneous functionality needed for creating CDLC (Wwise and DDS conversion, showlight generation, etc,).
+Contains functionality for improving arrangements and checking them for errors.
+Ported from [DDC Improver](https://github.com/iminashi/DDCImprover).

 ## Samples